-The performance goals of each member of our Senior Management Group are reviewed annually.
+The performance goals of each of our executive officers are reviewed annually.
 This information, along with the performance of the Company and market data, determines the wage adjustment recommendation presented to the Compensation Committee.
-All other compensation recommendations with respect to members of our Senior Management Group are made by the Chief Executive Officer pursuant to policies established in consultation with the Compensation Committee and recommendations from our Human Resources Department.
+All other compensation recommendations with respect to our executive officers are made by the Chief Executive Officer pursuant to policies established in consultation with the Compensation Committee and recommendations from our Human Resources Department.

 The Compensation Committee evaluates the performance of the Chief Executive Officer and determines the Chief Executive Officer's compensation in light of the goals and objectives of the compensation program.
 The Compensation Committee reviews, on at least an annual basis, the performance of the Chief Executive Officer as compared to the achievement of the Company's goals and any individual goals.
-The Chief Executive Officer, together with the Human Resources Department, reviews annually the performance of each member of the Senior Management Group as compared with the achievement of the Company or operating division goals, as the case may be, together with each executive's individual goals and make compensation recommendations to the Compensation Committee.
+The Chief Executive Officer, together with the Human Resources Department, reviews annually the performance of each executive officer as compared with the achievement of the Company or operating division goals, as the case may be, together with each individual goals and executive's makes compensation recommendations to the Compensation Committee.
 The Compensation Committee can exercise its discretion in modifying any recommended adjustments or awards to the executives.
 Both performance and compensation are evaluated to help the Company attract and retain high quality executives in vital positions and that their compensation, taken as a whole, is competitive and appropriate compared to that of similarly situated executives in other corporations within the Company's industry.